 The biggest danger to chickens in winter is not cold, but damp.
 Wet feathers cannot provide the insulation your flock needs at this time of year, and wet plus cold equals frostbite.

 If your chickens spend more time inside in cold weather, their droppings inevitably build up and release ammonia - which even without damp can cause respiratory problems.

 But if the damp from those droppings has nowhere to escape to, their warmth, plus warmth from the chickens themselves, will cause a build up of moisture.
-And that build-up will lead to mouldy bedding, spores and a very sick flock.
+And that build-up will lead to mouldy bedding, spores and respiratory problems - in other words, a very sick flock.